graipher/stackexchange_notify/README.md

 A small python script that runs in the background and watches a StackExchange sub-site (optionally filtered by one tag) for new posts and displays them.

+Starts with showing the posts from the last ~15mins

 Currently it supports GTK (with lib-notify) and MacOS (with pync).

 ```